IonImpulse/IonImpulse/README.md

 - 🚩 [FlagFinder.app](https://www.flagfinder.app/), a webapp that allows for searching through one of the world's largest collections (1,400+) of manually tagged flags.
 Has a robust searching and filtering system, and a fun game flag guessing game called OVERLAY!
 Built using JS, HTML, and CSS.
 Site fully redone 9/2022.
 ![Animation](https://user-images.githubusercontent.com/24578597/190281048-3b0c0c42-e8ac-4346-9e40-049dd70aee63.gif)

+- 🎧 [19kHz.info](https://19khz.info), an EDM music calandar for the United States.
+Catalogs hundreds of events throughout different regions of the US, with a pethora of filters to narrow down events!
+Built with React and Python.
+WIP

 - 🍽 [5menu.io](https://5menu.io), my menu & balance checking app for the Claremont Colleges.
 Has the ability to check balances of Meals Swipes, Claremont Cash, and Flex.
 Can see the menus of dining halls 7 days in advance.
 Additionally, it can optimize your remaining Flex (college money) by solving a subset-sum problem.
 Built using Rust, JS, HTML, and CSS.

+- 🖨 [Makerspace LFP](https://github.com/Stejorin/MakerspaceLFPTool), a utility program to make printing on the Epson P8000 large format printer much easier and more user-friendly.
+It provides a clean web interface to intake and setup prints, and edits the binary config files for the printer to communicate exact setup parameters.
+Built using Python, C#, JS, HTML, and CSS.

+<h3 align="center" id="what-am-i-maintaining">🌉 What am I maintaining?</h3>

 - 🛍 [GroceryList.works](https://grocerylist.works), a super-simple, super-fast grocery list app.
 No login required, just share a 6-character code and have an instantly online grocery list.
 View added items from other devices instantly, cross them off as you shop, and delete all items you got with a single button.
 Built using Rust, JS, HTML, and CSS.

 - 🍹[Overflow.bar](https://overflow.bar), a sleek & powerful cocktail generator.
 Using data from 1000+ real cocktails, ingredients are put on a graph and weighted by their likelyhood to work well together.
 Once a base ingredient is picked, a drink is generated with 1-5 other ingredients, with an AI-generated name and image.
 Built using Python (FastAPI), JS, HTML, and CSS.

-- 🖨 [Makerspace LFP](https://github.com/Stejorin/MakerspaceLFPTool), a utility program to make printing on the Epson P8000 large format printer much easier and more user-friendly.
-It provides a clean web interface to intake and setup prints, and edits the binary config files for the printer to communicate exact setup parameters.
-Built using Python, C#, JS, HTML, and CSS.

-<h3 align="center" id="what-am-i-maintaining">🌉 What am I maintaining?</h3>

-- 💠 [HMC Vector Arcade](https://github.com/IonImpulse/hmc-vector-arcade), a project I'm working on with a team of students.
-Together, we are building a vector arcade machine from the ground up, programming bare metal.
-I'm currently working on a simulator for the machine to test the game, and will be working on the embedded code once done.

 - 🎓 [Canvas Grade Viewer](https://chrome.google.com/webstore/detail/canvas-grade-viewer/ngmeehoammklkokkbgakeadianldjbaj), an extension for Chrome & Firefox that allows you to view your grades & GPA in Canvas, a popular online course management system.
 Built using Javascript, ~1.5K weekly users.